-In July 2017.
-While reminiscing about baobab, He decided to do do a little online research, and found that Baobab fruit had been granted G.R.A.S status by the FDA, and thus.
-Baopowder was born.
+In July 2017, while reminiscing about Baobab, Isa decided to do a little online search and found out about the nutritional benefits of Baobab.
+Thus, Baopowder was born.

 Once all her children reached adulthood, our founder’s amazing supermom.
 The late Wulakai Leonard decided to further her studies, and give back to the world.
 She went ahead to earn a PhD, and and other specialized training on women’s issues from the University of Trivandrum, in Kerala, India. the University of Addis Ababa, in Ethiopia, and the University of Nairobi, in Kenya.
 She then set up an award winning NGO called WISSEA “Women for Independence, Self-Sufficiency and Economic Advancement (Nigeria)”.
 Which was partially funded by the World Health Organization, and a few other organizations.
 Unfortunately, WISSEA was forced to shut down upon her passing.
 Today, not only is WISSEA getting new life from our founder’s Sister Aisha Bako, Baopowder has partnered with WISSEA TO bring you PROJECT GIDA.
 Click the button below to learn more.